 About Peruvian Chicken with Green Sauce:

-I’m all about the drama and I think some of the drama in this dish comes from Spatchcocking the chicken, which is really the only part of the recipe that takes any effort.
+I’m all about the drama, and I think some of the drama in this dish comes from Spatchcocking the chicken, below, which is really the only part of the recipe that takes any effort.
 And when that drama is basically “free” and nothing but a bit of effort, I’m down with it.
-If you want to use chicken quarters instead, though, go for it!
-Directions for the quarters are in the recipe; basically they just cook for a little less time.
+Directions for the quarters are in the recipe, too; they cook for a little less time.

 I served this up with Sweet Potatoes that I roasted right along with the chicken; I had several colors and just tossed them on.
 They cooked right up in the juices and were so delectable, although next time I’ll pay a little more attention to them; some were a bit on the charred side, not that we even cared by the time we were bickering over the last bit of the chicken & sauce!